2 men dead in Country Club Hills home invasion

 COUNTRY CLUB HILLS, Ill. — Two people were killed in a home invasion in suburban Country Club Hills.

-The medical examiner’s office confirmed Wednesday that the two men died from their wounds.
+The medical examiner’s office confirmed Wednesday that the two men, 20-year-old Kimani Whalum and 22-year-old Clarence Whalum, died from their wounds.

 Country Club Hills as well as the South Suburban Major Crimes Task Force are investigating the home invasion.